-Appendix D - ESCROW Control
+Appendix B - ESCROW Control

-The NV10 has a single note escrow facility (pin 10).
+The NV9 has a single note escrow facility (pin 10) used in Parallel, Pulse and Binary modes.
 This allows the Validator to hold onto the note once accepted, and then only stack the note in the cash box when the host machine confirms that the Vend operation has been completed.
 If no confirmation of the Vend is received then the note will be returned to the customer after 30 seconds, (see figure 19).